-Seven courses are required for completion of coursework.
-Each intensive session offers courses twice per year, once in California and once in Korea.
+Seven courses (28 credits) are required for completion of coursework, along with DMin Project Writing and Completion (2 credits), totaling 30 credits.
+Each intensive session offers courses twice per year, once in California, United States, and once in Korea.
 The following course offerings may be revised based on institutional needs.